 ELBOW AND KNEE PADS

 We can’t stress enough the importance of decent kneepads, you only have one set of knees and they are very expensive to replace!
 You’ll want to look for the “vert” or “aggressive” styles that skateboarders use on ramps.
 Be wary of knee pads that come in sets, the protective plastic covers tend to be small, and chances are that if they are small, they won’t protect your knees properly.
-Many of our skaters went for Bulletproof Anarchy pads or Pro-Tec pads to start, upgrading them as soon as they could afford to.
-With kneepads you will find that it is worth buying the best you can afford.
+With kneepads you will find that it is worth buying the best you can afford but we have loads of different styles you can try while you save up.
 You will also need a set of elbow pads, again look for the “vert” or “aggressive” styles.

 Double splint styles will give you the best protection possible so we highly recommend them.
-SFR do great double splint guards for between £10-15.
+They are reasonably priced, around £10-15.
+Make sure you get the correct size so they fit securely and don’t move on impact.

 A skate helmet is the best thing to get for roller derby.
 Cycle helmets do not offer the right protection for your head.
 Skate helmets start from around £15.
 You don’t need to spend a fortune on a fancy helmet you just need to make sure it protects your head adequately and that it fits properly, wearing a helmet that is a million miles too big won’t protect your head if you fall.

 Way more necessary than you can imagine!
-You can pick these up from £1 at most sports shops so there’s no reason to put anything at risk!
-If you can afford to spend a bit more cash, Sisu mouth guards are excellent and come highly recommended.
+You can pick these up cheaply at most sports shops so there’s no reason to put anything at risk!
+If you can afford to spend a bit more cash, Sisu mouth guards are excellent and come highly recommended as they allow you to drink and speak much more freely!

-Although KRG does have some spare pieces of equipment, these are available on a first come first serve basis and you won’t be able to participate in practices if you are not properly protected!
+Although KRG does have a good selection of spare pieces of equipment, these are available on a first come first serve basis and you won’t be able to participate in practices if you are not properly protected – our free open days can get pretty busy!